Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

 Relational Algebra: algebra that operate on relations

 1. π: projection.
-No duplicates.
+Output is a relation and has no duplicates.
 Examples:

    - $π_{Title, Autor} (Titles)$
    - $π_{Title, Serial} (Titles × Inventory)$

-2. σ: selection
+2. σ: selection.
+Filter rows on condition

    - $σ_{CardNum > 3}(Patrons)$
    - $π_{Phone}(σ_{CardNum > 3}(Patrons × Phones))$